Last Updated on September 18, 2024

 Going from vanilla bean to vanilla extract is economical and delicious.
 Compared to store bought vanilla, making vanilla extract is much cheaper.
 On average it costs $5 per ounce at the grocery store, but you can make it for $1.65 per ounce.
 That’s 60% cheaper than what you’d buy at the store!
 Plus, you can make a lot more than what they sell you — which is bound to last for a while.

-Beans tend to be very expensive at the grocery store, so check your local spice store instead or an online retailer like Slo Food Group.
+Beans tend to be very expensive at the grocery store, so check your local spice store instead or an online retailer like Vanilla Bean Kings and as a GZW reader you can get 10% off your first order with the code ‘KK10’!
 You can also check with your local bulk food store.

 Making vanilla extract at home also helps you slow down and connect with your food more.
 When we make time to make our own products, we eliminate the need for a middleman and know exactly where our items are coming from.